mmunozba/esem20-cognitive-complexity-validation/README.md

 - The [data-analysis.R](data-analysis/data-analysis.R) script contains the code written in R that was used to calculate the correlations, to test for the normality of the data and to generate the forest plots for our meta-analysis.
 - The [dataset-descriptions.md](data-analysis/dataset-descriptions.md) document provides summaries of each of the studies and their corresponding datasets.

+Please note that we could not publish the code snippets in this repo due to missing licenses.
+If you need the code snippets for your work and do not want to extract them yourself from the supplemental materials of the listed studies, you are welcome to contact us.

 ## Systematic Literature Search
 The `systematic-literature-search` folder contains all files that relate to the systematic literature search part of our work.
 - The [literature-search-overview.md](systematic-literature-search/literature-search-overview.md) document provides detailed instructions for each step and technical information about the tools that were used.